mmiranda222/.statsuite/content/changelog/_index.md

 - [dotstatsuite-data-explorer#598](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/-/issues/598) Hide metadata dimension in the 'used filters' panel.
 - [dotstatsuite-data-explorer#589](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/-/issues/589) Hiding of impact-less facets is not always respected.
 - [dotstatsuite-data-explorer#587](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/-/issues/587) ORDER annotation not applied on the visualisation page.
+- [dotstatsuite-visions#26](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-visions/-/issues/26) Document how the DE theme is used in the Visions `React` component demo. ([Documentation](https://sis-cc.gitlab.io/dotstatsuite-documentation/configurations/de-customisation/#visual-ui-components-demo))

 **Performance improvements of the DE data table**: here below is a summary of comparison of the performance between the previous release and this one, introducing significant evolutions of the time required to build the data table in a web browser page :